 Video or 3D element is placed on the marker according to a simple principle – AR content on top of the image.

-You can test if the content will match even before uploading it to the AR creation system you are using.
+You can test if the content will match even before uploading it to the AR creation platform you are using.
 Open the image and video on your computer and place the video window above the image.

 Combining the AR content with a marker in 5 steps

 When you’ve gone through and evaluated all of the above, and created the content, you can combine the pieces.
 For this, you need to explore your options in terms of platforms that provide AR services.
 There are a few such platforms on the market, including the Overly app.
 Evaluate what is best for your budget, which one you prefer to use.
-You can look at the pricing plans for the Overly app.
+You can look at the pricing plans for the Overly app here.

 - You’ll upload your static design (trigger image) that you want to bring to life

-- You’ll then be asked to upload the content (please note that it depends on the platform what type of content can be uploaded)
+- You’ll then be asked to upload the content (please note that it depends on the platform, what type of content can be uploaded)